 - make and keep records that fully and accurately document their operations and administration

-- establish and maintain a records management program in conformity with standards and codes of best practice approved by State Records
+- establish and maintain a records management program in conformity with standards and codes of best practice approved by NSW State Archives and Records

 - ensure that records are stored in conditions appropriate to their format and preservation requirements